 Slovak Investment Holding is registered as a manager of alternative investment funds in the register of managers kept by the National Bank of Slovakia, in accordance with Article 31b (6) of Act No. 203/2011 Coll. on Collective Investment, under No. 0005.
-Company details as at 31 December 2020:

 - 1. Business name: Slovak Investment Holding, a. s. - 2.
 Registered office: Grösslingová 44, 811 09 Bratislava - 3.
 Shareholder: Slovenská záručná a rozvojová banka, a. s.
 (100%) - 4.
-Board of Directors: - a) Ivan Lesay Chair of the Board of Directors - b) Peter Dittrich Vice-Chair of the Board of Directors - c) Pavel Mockovčiak Member of the Board of Directors - 5.
-Supervisory Board: - a) Július Jakab Chair of the Supervisory Board - b) Peter Ševčovic Vice-Chair of the Supervisory Board - c) Rastislav Krátky Member of the Supervisory Board
+Board of Directors: - a) Peter Fröhlich Chair of the Board of Directors - b) Peter Dittrich Vice-Chair of the Board of Directors3 - c) Miloš Ješko Member of the Board of Directors - 5.
+Supervisory Board: - a) Július Jakab Chair of the Supervisory Board - b) Roland Štadler Member of the Supervisory Board - c) Rastislav Krátky Member of the Supervisory Board

-National Development Fund II., is an investment fund via which financial instruments from the European Structural and Investment Funds are implemented for the 2014-2020 programming period.
+National Development Fund II. is an investment fund via which financial instruments from the European Structural and Investment Funds are implemented for the 2014-2020 programming period.
 Active management is undertaken by Slovak Investment Holding, a. s.

-- 1. Business name: National Development Fund II., a. s. - 2.
+- 1. Business name: National Development Fund II., a.s. - 2.
 Registered office: Grösslingová 44, 811 09 Bratislava - 3.
 Shareholder: Slovak Investment Holding, a. s.
 (100%) - 4.
-Board of Directors: - a) Ivan Lesay Chair of the Board of Directors - b) Peter Dittrich Vice-Chair of the Board of Directors - c) Pavel Mockovčiak Member of the Board of Directors - 5.
-Supervisory Board: - a) Martin Polónyi Chair of the Supervisory Board - b) Pavol Ochotnický Vice-Chair of the Supervisory Board - c) Igor Lichnovský Member of the Supervisory Board - d) Juraj Smatana Member of the Supervisory Board - e) Boris Ažaltovič Member of the Supervisory Board
+Board of Directors: - a) Peter Fröhlich Chair of the Board of Directors - b) Peter Dittrich Vice-Chair of the Board of Directors - c) Miloš Ješko Member of the Board of Directors

+- a) Martin Polónyi Chair of the Supervisory Board - b) Rastislav Krátky Vice-Chair of the Supervisory Board - c) Ivan Pešout Member of the Supervisory Board - d) Juraj Smatana Member of the Supervisory Board - e) Peter Balík Member of the Supervisory Board - f) Ján Oravec Member of the Supervisory Board - g) Boris Sloboda Member of the Supervisory Board - h) Jaroslav Kmeť Member of the Supervisory Board